Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study

 \subsection{Phase Noise}

 We first verify our assumption of Gaussian PHN for THz communications.
 We incorporate the PHN measurement results in~\cite{yi2020300} for a $\unit[300]{GHz}$ signal source, a PHN floor level of $K_0\!=\!\unit[-110]{dBc/Hz}$, and $K_2\!=\!10$ ($f_\mathrm{cor}\!=\!\unit[1]{MHz}$); we set $B\!=\!\unit[10]{GHz}$, which satisfies \eqref{eq:phnmodel_selection_criteria}.
 We consider Tx PHN without loss of generality.
 For an AWGN channel plus Tx PHN ($h[u]\!=\!1$, for all $u$ in~\eqref{eq:txrxwithphn_model}), the CP-OFDM results in Fig.~\ref{fig:cpofdm_compare_phnmodels} illustrate that the models in~\eqref{eq:ph_corr_model} and~\eqref{eq:gauss_uncorr_model} are equivalent.
-Hence, for large BWs, the uncorrelated model of~\eqref{eq:gauss_uncorr_model} is sufficient.
+Hence, for large bandwidths, the uncorrelated model of~\eqref{eq:gauss_uncorr_model} is sufficient.
 The reason behind this observation is that the Wiener model PSD decreases with frequency, resulting in PHN power levels lower than the white floor noise of the Gaussian model at frequencies higher than ($f_\mathrm{cor}$).
 Note that the PHN power of the Gaussian model is constant; we add a reference AWGN lower bound.
 PHN leads to inter-carrier interference (ICI) and adjacent channel interference, which explains the resultant degradation.
-The comparison assuming Gaussian PHN in Fig.~\ref{fig:all_compare_gaussphnmodel} illustrates that DFT-s-OFDM is the most robust to PHN, and decreasing $\bar{M}$ enhances the performance.
+The comparison assuming Gaussian PHN in Fig.~\ref{fig:all_compare_gaussphnmodel} illustrates that DFT-s-OFDM and DFT-s-OTFS are the most robust waveforms to PHN, and decreasing $\bar{M}$ and $\bar{N}$ enhances the performance.
+Surprisingly, we demonstrate that both DFT-s-OFDM and DFT-s-OTFS result in the same performance when the ratios $M/\bar{M}$ and $N/\bar{N}$ are equal.
 OQAM/FBMC outperforms other schemes because of its good time and frequency localization.
-Furthermore, CP-OFDM is more robust than SC-FDE and OTFS (increasing $N$ in OTFS enhances performance).
+Furthermore, CP-OFDM and OTFS are more robust than SC-FDE.
 SC-FDE has the worst performance.
 We also analyze the effect of changing the noise variance ($\sigma^2_\mathrm{g}$) assuming THz-band Gaussian PHN and an SNR of $\unit[10]{dB}$ in Fig.~\ref{fig:all_changesigmaG_gaussphnmodel}.
-We vary $\sigma^2_\mathrm{g}$ between low ($10^{-3})$, medium ($10^{-2}$), and strong ($10^{-1}$) values (as indicted in Table I in~\cite{bicais2019phase}), retaining a system BW of $B\!=\!\unit[10]{GHz}$; this changes the spectral density ($K_0$) of the white PHN floor.
-Increasing $\sigma^2_\mathrm{g}$ increases the BER, where DFT-s-OFDM is the best performing.
+We vary $\sigma^2_\mathrm{g}$ between low ($10^{-3})$, medium ($10^{-2}$), and strong ($10^{-1}$) values (as indicted in Table I in~\cite{bicais2019phase}), retaining a system bandwidth of $B\!=\!\unit[10]{GHz}$; this changes the spectral density ($K_0$) of the white PHN floor.
+Increasing $\sigma^2_\mathrm{g}$ increases the BER, where DFT-s-OFDM and DFT-s-OTFS are the best performing.